Jake-Diamond-9/ALPSS/README.md

 A sample file is available for download from the Johns Hopkins OneDrive [Here](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/jdiamo15_jh_edu/EqdZ-pO-VehLkZhAY-UEVKUBBaoSvjqlMYaBigH7vllgTA?e=y3yuQt)

 ### Running a Single Signal
+Open the file _alpss\_run.py_.
+In the file there is a docstring that describes the input variables followed by the function **_alpss_main_**.
+If using the sample file provided above, only two input parameters need to be changed from the original repository file.
+1. _exp\_data\_dir_ should be changed to the directory where you have stored the sample file.
+2. _out\_files_dir_ should be changed to the directory where you would like to save the output files.

+Then in the toolbar click _Run -> Run_ and ALPSS will run the sample file.
+At the conclusion of the run, a figure that shows the sub processes will be displayed in the **Plots** window and a results table will be displayed in the **Console** window.
+Output files will be saved in the directory specified in _out\_files_dir_.

 ### Running a Signal with Automatic File Detection